The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Background analysis

 For the background modeling (Section~\ref{sec:ana:bg}), we use control data samples from three fields: the Wide Field (WF) sample, the Multiple Epoch 1 (ME1) sample, and the Multiple Epoch 2 (ME2) sample.
 The WF sample consists of all alerts in the $g$-band on July 30, 2020, excluding the region around the direction of the IceCube triplet event \triplet.
 Figure~\ref{fig:alerts} shows the sky distribution of the alerts of the WF sample passing each selection level.
-For the multiple-epoch analysis, we use data from sky regions that were repeatedly observed over 11 epochs (from July 14 to 31, 2020) for the ME1 sample and 6 epochs (from July 14 to 23, 2020) for the ME2 sample (Figure~\ref{fig:overlap}).